bsc-iitm/ds-ai-lab-group-4/README.md

 - Server layer components (Query Parser, Context Retriever, etc.)
 - Tool orchestration and streaming response handling
 - Database schema for user context and history

+#### **Milestone Four: Developing the Tool**
+- Putting everything together on a Next.js-powered web app
+- Conversation memory included
+- Various tools for farmers to engage with also worked in

+#### **Milestone Five: Testing and Evaluation**
+- Testing deterministic API calls (Python) side by side with the chatbot
+- Identifying any issues with the workflow
+- Comparing to other off-the-shelf tools like Gemini and ChatGPT

+#### **Milestone Six: Final Report (Documentation)**
+- Putting the whole project into an easy to read markdown report
+- Integrates all the previous milestones and compiles them into one place

 ## Tech Stack